View Details Explore Now →

 For optimal results, practicing Therapeutic Pilates 2-3 times per week is generally recommended.
 However, the frequency can be adjusted based on individual fitness levels, goals, and the guidance of your instructor or healthcare provider.

-What is the difference between regular Pilates and Therapeutic Pilates for seniors?
+What is the difference between regular Pilates and therapeutic pilates for seniors?

 Therapeutic Pilates is a modified version of traditional Pilates, specifically adapted to address the physical needs and potential limitations of seniors.
 It emphasizes gentler movements, greater support (sometimes using apparatus), and a focus on rehabilitation and functional improvement, while still retaining the core principles of controlled breathing, core engagement, and precise movements.